Politics of Prince Edward Island: Legislature

 Prince Edward Island's government is based on the Westminster model, with a unicameral legislature – the General Assembly – consisting of the Lieutenant Governor and the Legislative Assembly with 27 members of the Legislative Assembly (MLAs), elected from 27 roughly equal electoral districts using plurality voting (first-past-the-post voting).
 The legislature may sit for a maximum of five years, as is customary in the Westminster system, and may be dissolved at any time by the lieutenant-governor, normally on the advice of the premier.
 By custom, the provincial Cabinet (which currently has ten members) is drawn exclusively from the Legislative Assembly, and must secure the support of a majority of the Assembly's members.

 Political history

 Prince Edward Island is a Canadian province consisting of an island of the same name.
 The island is part of Mi'kma'ki, the lands of the Mi'kmaq people.
 Explored by Europeans in the 16th century, the French claimed all of the lands of the Maritimes in 1604 and French colonists arrived in 1720.
 By conquest, the British claimed all of the lands including Prince Edward Island in 1763.
-It became the British colony of St. John Island in 1769 and joined the Canadian Confederation on July 1, 1873.
+It became the British colony of St. John Island in 1769 and joined Canada on July 1, 1873.